 The National Oceanic and Atmospheric Administration (NOAA) is a science-based services agency charged with understanding and predicting changes in Earth systems to provide critical environmental intelligence to the American public, decision makers, and our partners.
 NOAA's services are essential to the protection of lives, property, the environment, and the United States economy, underpinning core functions across the entire federal government.
-These services and the provision of environmental intelligence depend on observations from a variety of systems, including satellite, ship, ground, marine, and in situ networks.
+These services and the provision of environmental intelligence depend on observations from a variety of systems, including satellite, ship, ground, marine, and in situ networks, among others.

 NOAA has long met its mission through collaboration and partnerships with the broader enterprise, including academia, the private sector, and international partners, both using and providing data that supports open science and enables a vibrant downstream private sector.
-In order to respond to an ever-growing supply and demand for environmental information, however, NOAA recognizes the need to increasingly harness the opportunities of a rapidly growing commercial sector to complement its current observational capabilities, as environmental data sources from the private sector are expanding.
-Rapid change in the commercial data vendor arena yields new technical and business approaches to environmental intelligence.1
+In order to respond to an ever-growing supply and demand for environmental information, however, NOAA recognizes the need to increasingly harness the opportunities of a rapidly growing commercial sector to complement its current observational capabilities.
+As environmental data sources from the private sector are expanding, rapid change in the commercial data vendor arena yields new technical and business approaches to environmental intelligence.1

-NOAA also recognizes the need to explore how to satisfy technical requirements at a lower cost than government alternatives while maintaining standards for operational quality, timeliness, continuity, security, transparency, and open data sharing principles that have underpinned the growing Earth observation enterprise.
-An expanding marketplace coupled with more efficient technologies also may result in data provided at competitive or even less expensive costs than the government has historically produced.
+NOAA also recognizes the need to explore ways to satisfy technical requirements at a lower cost than government alternatives while maintaining standards for operational quality, timeliness, continuity, security, transparency, and open data sharing principles that have underpinned the growing Earth Observation Enterprise.
+An expanding marketplace coupled with more efficient technologies will likely result in data provided at competitive or even less expensive costs than the government has historically produced.

 Recognizing the importance the commercial sector plays in helping to fulfill NOAA's mission, the Weather Research and Forecasting Innovation Act of 2017 explicitly authorized the Secretary of Commerce to enter into agreements for the purchase of weather data through contracts with commercial providers.2 Additionally, other legislation such as the Hydrographic Services Improvement Act of 19983, the Integrated Coastal and Ocean Observation System Act of 20094, and the Ocean and Coastal Mapping Integration Act of 20095 specify the importance of acquiring data from and coordinating with non-governmental entities to fulfill NOAA's mission.
-Congress continually provides funding to further this commitment to engagement with the commercial sector.
-One significant example of this continual funding is the National Mesonet Program in the National
+Congress continually provides funding to further this commitment to engage with the commercial sector.
+Examples include: